 Generally, pill pocket dog treats are very malleable, so once you insert the pill you can pinch the edges closed and your dog will have no idea the treat is even in there.
 If you choose these types of treats, you still need to watch the calorie count, however.
 Some of these treats can have 30 or more calories per treat!

-In terms of dog supplements themselves, below is a list of most common pet owners use.
+In terms of dog supplements themselves, below is a list of the most common pet owners use.

-- Grizzly Salmon Oil All-Natural Dog Food Supplement
+- Grizzly Salmon Plus Omega Fatty Acids Food Supplement

-- Nutramax Dasuquin with MSM for Large Dogs
+- Nutramax Dasuquin with MSM Chewables for Large Dogs

 What to expect when giving your dog supplements

 Your dog isn’t going to understand right away that he’s going to get rewarded for taking his essential pet supplements, so you need to be patient.
 Don’t get angry if he’s hesitant to take the supplement.
 Patience will be key in learning this process.